 There’s a lot of talk of “Supermoons” these days.
 And in 2020, we had 2 already, and April’s Full Pink Moon which happens on April 7, 2020, at 10:35 pm EDT, will be our largest Supermoon of 2020.
 Some media outlets are calling May’s full Moon a Supermoon, but it falls short to earn the moniker (see below).
 But what is a Supermoon, what causes it, and how is it different from a regular full Moon?

 When we have a Supermoon, the Moon can appear as much as 14% larger and 30% brighter than a normal full Moon.

 Why New And Full Phases?

-Of course, a new Moon at perigee isn’t very exciting to look at because in this phase, the Moon does not reflect the Sun’s light, so it is invisible to the naked eye.
+Of course, a new Moon at perigee isn’t very exciting to look at because in the new phase, the Moon does not reflect the Sun’s light, so it is invisible to the naked eye.
 So, understandably, full Supermoons get all the attention.